-In almost 60 years of human exploration of Mars, we tested a wide range of technologies on its surface, using platforms as Rovers, probes and orbiters.
-Mars is the planets with the biggest robot population in the solar system.
+In almost 60 years of exploration of Mars, humankind has tested a wide range of technologies to study its surface, using platforms such as rovers, probes and orbiters: Mars is the planet with the biggest robot population in the solar system.

-Until we explored less then the 1% of the Mars surface.
-We need new platforms to rapidly increase our exploration capabilities if we want to seriously boost the first human missions.
+Until now, less than the 1% of the martian surface has been explored in detail.
+New platforms are needed to rapidly increase our exploration capabilities if we want to seriously boost the first human missions to the Red Planet.